A.K. Golam Jilani: Arrest and death

-In a meeting at Nawabganj in 1932, Golam Jilani gave an arousing speech against the British Government, for which he was arrested in the meeting by the Police.
+In a meeting at Nawabganj in 1932, Golam Jilani gave an arousing speech against the British Government, for which he was arrested in the meeting by the police.
 Jilani was first taken to Algichor to see his mother for the last time and later taken to Dhaka Central Jail for captivity.
 There he was kept in a dark cold cell.
 He got weak day by day and suffered from typhoid fever.
 The British Government sent a recognizance to Golam Jilani's father that if Jilani stops rebelling against the English, then he will be released from jail.
-Jilani's father, Golam Muhammad Chowdhury, who was also a revolutionary against the British Raj, said that Jilani would die as a Martyr in Jail rather than conspiring with the English.
+Jilani's father, Golam Muhammad Chowdhury, who was also a revolutionary against the British Raj, said that Jilani would die as a Martyr in jail rather than conspiring with the English.
 In jail, Jilani was tortured by the police even though he was a patient of typhoid fever.
-On 9 February 1932, heavy rocks were pressed on his chest and he started to bleed from his nose, eventually, he breathed his last that day at Dhaka Central Jail.
+On 9 February 1932, heavy rocks were pressed on his chest and he started to bleed from his nose; eventually, he died that day at Dhaka Central Jail.

 His body was taken back to his home village at Algichor, where he was buried next to his home.
 At the time of his death, he left behind his 18-year-old wife, Rowshan Ara, and their two infant children.
-His wife would pass away in August 1991 at the age of 77.
+His wife would die in August 1991 at the age of 77.

-Award
+Awards

-In 1973 Golam Jilani was posthumously awarded the Indian Independence Medal by the government of India.
+In 1973, Golam Jilani was posthumously awarded the Indian Independence Medal by the government of India.